bengler/nagi/README.md

 parsed command-line arguments as a hash.
 It should use one of the methods `ok`, `warning`, `critical`, or `unknown` to return a status.
 If no status is given, or the block raises an unhandled exception, an Unknown status will be returned.

+The `collect` setting (see above) can be used to collect statuses and continue the check, rather than returning the first status encountered.

 * `check` *block*: the code block the the check.
 Parsed command-line arguments are passed as a hash.